Arielle Nóbile Makes our 10 to Watch List for her Documentary Series Belonging in the USA

 In 2005 Nóbile formed Legacy Connection Films and began creating unique documentaries for families across the country.
 Nóbile and her team use the tools of cinematic storytelling to bring families together and honor their legacies and history.
 Nóbile has produced over 100 documentaries across three continents.

 We now live in a different, more divided, world since the 2016 presidential election.
-As a filmmaker and storyteller, Nóbile’s work reminds us of our common ground as Americans and our need to put aside barriers or fences and speak to each other as human beings.
-She decided to do what she does best–and her documentary series Belonging in the USA was born.
+As a filmmaker and storyteller, Nóbile’s work reminds us of our common ground as Americans.
+It also calls up our need to put aside barriers or fences and speak to each other as human beings.
+She decided to do what she does best – and her documentary series Belonging in the USA was born.

-Nóbile held her first screening with a small audience at Columbia College in Chicago in February to kick off Black History Month and the series launched online in in May.
-Nóbile participated in a Q & A with The Independent, describing the genesis of the series, her plans for future episodes, and why she felt the need to tackle this type of subject matter today.
+Nóbile held her first screening at Columbia College in Chicago in February to kick off Black History Month.
+The series launched online in in May.
+Nóbile participated in a Q&A with The Independent, describing the genesis of the series, her plans for future episodes, and why she felt the need to tackle this type of subject matter today.

-MS: Tell us about the technology involved in your project.
-For example, what did you shoot on and why (cameras, lenses, film/digital)?
+Tell us about the technology involved in your project.
+For example, what did you shoot on and why?
 What kind of look were you going for?

 I have a basic sense of the facts of a person’s story and the story that we are going to be telling, but I allow the flesh and heart of the story to come out spontaneously and authentically.
 I love surprises.
 By being a one-woman crew, I can establish deep intimacy with my interview subjects quickly.
 An inviting space of revelation and hope becomes the centerpiece of the subject’s experience of the interview.
 I mean, how often do people get the chance to talk about themselves and reflect on their journey, being deeply listened to for an extended period of time without interruptions?
 Never!